 We need each other; our fates and futures as neighborhoods and communities are intertwined, despite perceived differences.
 All of us—students, families, teachers, principals, district leaders, and the school board—must work together in courageous, compassionate, empathetic, smart, civil, and strategic ways to create the kinds of learning experiences and outcomes all our young people deserve.

-Please consider donating to my campaign and supporting me in getting to the finish line of my most important race ever! #SeeStacyRun2022 #sb4sb
+Please consider donating to or volunteering with my campaign and supporting me in getting to the finish line of my most important race ever! #SeeStacyRun2022 #sb4sb